-While we have confidence in the expected recovery of the aerospace and aviation services sectors, many high-quality companies will continue to face growth concerns in the medium-term.
-Many of these businesses have either received support from government agencies or short-term relief from banks, although we believe that this funding will not be sufficient to support business growth or acquisitions throughout the recovery period.
-We therefore believe that the financial and human capital we can provide will be critical as the aerospace and aviation service sectors' revenue historically recovers faster than their airline and air cargo clients, as equipment and facilities need to be updated ahead of the demand upturn.
-In addition, airline and air cargo clients historically outsource more services both in kind and in amounts higher than before industry-wide disruptions.
-The industry-wide disruption due to COVID-19, when paired with these high-quality companies' strong competitive positions and management teams, presents a unique opportunity for us to capitalize on attractive valuations while benefitting significant built-in growth over the next three to five years.
+While we have confidence in the expected recovery of the aerospace and aviation sectors, many high-quality companies will continue to face liquidity concerns in the medium-term.
+Many of these businesses have either received support from government agencies or short-term relief from banks, although we believe that funding will not be sufficient to support the businesses throughout the recovery period.
+The industry-wide disruption due to COVID-19, when paired with specific companies that have strong business fundamentals, presents a unique opportunity for us to capitalize on attractive valuations while expecting to benefit from significant built-in growth over the next three to five years.
+Our business strategy is to provide permanent capital to a business that primarily operates in the aerospace and aviation sectors that will create a premier mid-cap public aerospace company.

-Our Strategy is to Acquire a Leading Market Participant that Can Grow through Commercial and Operational Improvements and Further Acquisitions as the Overall Aerospace and Aviation Services Industries Recover
+Our Strategy is to Acquire a Leading Market Participant that has Room to Grow through Commercial and Operational Improvements and Further Acquisitions as the Overall Aerospace and Aviation Industry Recovers

-We will provide permanent capital to a business that primarily operates in the aerospace and aviation services sectors.
-Our goal is to acquire a business in our target industries with leading market positions and strong business fundamentals that can serve as a platform for additional acquisitions and benefit from operational improvements to enhance shareholder value and create a premier mid-cap public aerospace and aviation services company.
-Many of these leading businesses have had very little exposure to mid-cap public investors, as they have grown through family or private equity ownership.
-Our target business will significantly benefit from the experience and proven track record of our preeminent purpose-built management team, board of directors and advisory committee with over 325 cumulative years of relevant business and financial experience and a record of over \$70 billion in value-added acquisitions.
+Our goal is to acquire a business in our target industries with leading market positions and strong business fundamentals that can serve as a platform for additional acquisitions and benefit from operational improvements to enhance shareholder value.
+We will capitalize on the experience and track record of our purpose-built management team, board of directors and advisory committee with 250 cumulative years of relevant business and financial experience and a record of over \$75 billion in value-added acquisitions and dispositions of companies and assets, and extensive experience involving financial, investment, capital markets, negotiating, restructuring and governance matters.
 We believe that the present market conditions present an opportune time to acquire businesses at historically low valuations and generate attractive returns for our shareholders.
-We anticipate that our initial business combination target will be a platform for future add-on acquisitions with the goal of becoming an integrated provider offering a broad range of services across the global aerospace and aviation services end markets and a premier, public aerospace and aviation services company.
+We anticipate that our initial business combination target will be a platform for future add-on acquisitions with the goal of becoming an integrated provider offering a broad range of services across the global aerospace and aviation end markets and a premier, public aerospace and aviation company.
 We intend to focus on target businesses that offer differentiated products and services to commercial passenger airlines, cargo airlines or other aircraft operators.